junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The folks sitting at the table next to his chat loudly.
 He hears the name "Clint Eastwood" come up in their talks, so he can't help listening in with all the attention.

-"You heard about the new rising star of a cowboy?" one of the folks say.
+"You heard about the new rising star of a cowboy?" one of the folks says.
 "Name's Clint Eastwood."

 "How big of a name is he?"
 Another asks.
 "Louder than Jeremiah Johnson?"

-There are laughter in that table.
+Laughter fills that table.
 "Bear fighting isn't news anymore, Eastwood is.
 Rumor says he runs with Hall-in-the-Wall gangs, shooting quicker than the Sundance kid.
 But he doesn't shoot unless the guy has it coming.
 He plays poker, robs banks, puts on a good old gun duel and never loses.
 Best of all, not like other gangs, he doesn't take the gold and cash for himself, he gives it to people in need.
 Poor people, folks like you and me."

 "A savior and a saint," someone mocks with a laugh.
 "Exactly what we need nowadays."